Asthma, Bronchial Hyperresponsiveness and Sports

 Medical Faculty, University of Oslo

-Professor of Sports Medicine, Norwegian School of Sport Sciences, Oslo
+Professor emeritus of Sports Medicine, Norwegian School of Sport Sciences, Oslo

 Voksentoppen, Dept. of Paediatrics, Rikshospitalet University Hospital

 Ullveien 14, NO 0791 Oslo